 Where Will the Money Go?

-Towards a variety of different projects across all areas of school life, and therefore benefiting all the members of the King's College community.
-When you make a donation to the Enhancing King's Fund, it is up to you to decide whether you would like to specify where your money is directed, or whether you are happy for the school to use it where it is needed most
+Your money will go towards a variety of different projects across all areas of school life, and will therefore be of benefit to all the members of the King's College community.
+When you make a donation to the Enhancing King's Fund, it is up to you to decide whether you would like to specify where your money is directed, or whether you are happy for the school to use it where it is needed most.

 A Legacy for King’s Schools

 “What is the use of living, if it be not to strive for noble causes and to make this muddled world a better place for those who will live in it after we are gone?” - Winston S Churchill

 If you have a fondness for King’s Schools and a desire to see them flourish in perpetuity, we ask that you consider making a bequest in your Will.
 Unless you specify otherwise, we will add your bequest to the King’s Schools Bursary Fund to provide a King’s education to gifted, less advantaged children from the local area.

 Not only will a legacy make an enormous difference to the long term prosperity of the Schools, it is highly tax effective in terms of your estate.